M (James Bond): Judi Dench: 1995–2015

 After the long period between Licence to Kill and GoldenEye, the producers brought in Dame Judi Dench to take over as the new M replacing Robert Brown.
 The character is based on Stella Rimington, the real-life head of MI5 between 1992 and 1996.
-For GoldenEye, Dench's M is cold, blunt and initially dislikes Bond, whom she calls a "sexist, misogynist dinosaur, a relic of the Cold War."
-Tanner, her Chief of Staff, refers to her during the film as "the Evil Queen of Numbers", given her reputation at that stage for relying on statistics and analysis rather than impulse and initiative.
+For GoldenEye, Dench's M is cold, blunt and initially dislikes Bond (Pierce Brosnan), whom she calls a "sexist, misogynist dinosaur, a relic of the Cold War."
+Tanner (Michael Kitchen), her Chief of Staff, refers to her during the film as "the Evil Queen of Numbers", given her reputation at that stage for relying on statistics and analysis rather than impulse and initiative.

 Following Pierce Brosnan's departure from the role as Bond, Dench continued playing M for the 2006 film Casino Royale, which rebooted the series with Daniel Craig playing Bond at the beginning of his career.
 In this new continuity, M has worked for MI6 for some time, at one point muttering, "Christ, I miss the Cold War".
 According to Skyfall, M was previously in charge of MI6's operations in Hong Kong during the 1990s.
-Her ability to run MI6 has been questioned more than once; in Casino Royale, she is the subject of a review when Bond is caught shooting an unarmed prisoner and blowing up a foreign embassy on camera; in Quantum of Solace, the Foreign Secretary orders her to personally withdraw Bond from the field in Bolivia and to stop any investigations into Dominic Greene's eco-terrorist organisation; and in Skyfall, she is the subject of a public inquiry when MI6 loses a computer hard drive containing the identities of undercover agents around the world.
-Skyfall marked Dench's seventh appearance as M, where she is targeted by former MI6 agent Raoul Silva, whom she turned over to the Chinese in order to save six other agents.
+Her ability to run MI6 has been questioned more than once; in Casino Royale, she is the subject of a review when Bond is caught shooting unarmed prisoner Mollaka (Sébastien Foucan) and blowing up a foreign embassy on camera; in Quantum of Solace, the Foreign Secretary (Tim Pigott-Smith) orders her to personally withdraw Bond from the field in Bolivia and to stop any investigations into Dominic Greene (Mathieu Amalric)'s eco-terrorist organisation; and in Skyfall, she is the subject of a public inquiry when MI6 loses a computer hard drive containing the identities of undercover agents around the world.
+Skyfall marked Dench's seventh appearance as M, where she is targeted by former MI6 agent Raoul Silva (Javier Bardem), whom she turned over to the Chinese in order to save six other agents.
 She assists Bond with making booby traps in preparation of Silva's forces coming to attack at Bond's old family estate, Skyfall in Scotland.
 She is shot and wounded before dying from her wounds in the film, making her the only M to die in the Eon Bond films.
-Dench's M makes a final appearance in Spectre in a video will, giving Bond a final order to hunt down and terminate someone, which ultimately leads him to the film's titular criminal organisation.
+Dench's M makes a final appearance in Spectre in a video will, giving Bond a final order to hunt down and terminate Marco Sciarra (Alessandro Cremona), which ultimately leads him to the film's titular criminal organisation.